madcampos/madcampos.github.io/src/content/blog/2023/06/xml-is-not-dead.md

   - FrontendDevelopment
 ---

-While building this blog I included one of my favourite yet underrated features: [RSS feeds](https://aboutfeeds.com/) ([RSS Specification](https://www.rssboard.org/rss-specification)) support.
+While building this blog I included one of my favorite yet underrated features: [RSS feeds](https://aboutfeeds.com/) ([RSS Specification](https://www.rssboard.org/rss-specification)) support.

 While RSS feeds are old and I feel like a boomer to use it, they are a nice way to consume content _directly_ from the source.
 No ads, no tracking, no selling your soul to the [FAANG](https://en.wikipedia.org/wiki/Big_Tech) overlords.